tftio/versioneer/README.md

 3. **Run `versioneer sync`** to synchronize all files to the VERSION file content
 4. **Use version bump commands** (`major`, `minor`, `patch`) to increment versions
 5. **All files are updated automatically** and kept in sync
+6. **Use your build system's release tools** to create git tags and publish releases

 ### Version Validation